HadziqM/nvchad-config/README.md

 - goto the config folder and get into lua folder, example on linux are `.config/nvim/lua`
 - clone this repo into folder above and rename the cloned repo into `custom`
 - open neovim, Lazy plugin will install all the plugin for you, treesitter will also download all configured parsers
-- you will get on LSP saying buffer close but relax, its because you dont have all the configured lsp binaries
+- you might get error on LSP saying buffer closed but relax, its because you dont have all the configured lsp binaries
 - install all the lsp binaries using command `:MasonInstallAll`, then restart your nvim if done installing
 - enjoy coding with Neovim or Neovide if using it on top of Neovim